NoiRC256/URPSimpleGenshinShaders/README.md

  - Outlines with configurable thickness, color, offset

  ### Usage (URP) ###
+ 1. Prepare Genshin facial shadow gradient texture.
+Set Texture Type to Directional Lightmap.
- 1. Assign to face material
+ 2. Assign shader to face material.
- 2. Assign Genshin facial shadow gradient texture to the `_LightMap` field, and enable `_UseLightMap`
+ 3. Assign Genshin facial shadow gradient texture to the `_LightMap` field, and enable `_UseLightMap`.

 ### Note ###
+- Main light intensity must be within 1 for correct results (fix soon).

- - For smooth shadow edges, make sure to set shadow gradient texture's compression quality to high.
-Turning off mipmap generation may also have an effect.
+ - For smooth shadow edges, set shadow gradient texture's compression quality to high.

  - If shadow coverage doesn't change when the character is turning their head, try setting character's head bone as the character's skinned mesh root.